 ** Minority stress is defined as excess, negative stress experienced by marginalized communities that is attributed to external (discrimination, prejudice) and internal (internalized homophobia, identity concealment) stress processes.

 Visual and informational representation of who gets gender-affirming surgeries is important for many gender-diverse individuals seeking this kind of care.
 Many folks considering surgery look for narratives and pictures of individuals who have completed the process.
 While these online materials, such as before and after photos, can be validating, they can also feel exclusionary for individuals who are not represented in them.
-This was the case for many of our surveyees.
+This was the case for many of our respondents.
 Indeed, many reported feeling dissuaded from seeking surgical care because of a lack of representation of elders in online materials.
+We believe this is a problem that extends beyond our survey population.

 “I thought I was “too old” for this.
 I thought after THIS many years, why bother?
 It took a breast cancer scare to even think about the possibility of top surgery.
 If I were sick it would be a very easy choice for me.
 Perhaps if there were more visibility, I would have understood this as a choice I could make independent of any health scares.
 I simply didn’t understand it was on the table.”

-At the Gender Confirmation Center, we are addressing this problem by including materials tailored to older adults.
-Likewise, we have included a link to before and after pictures of some of our practice’s older patient’s surgical results.
+To address this, we’ve included information in our website that’s tailored to older adults.
+In addition, we’ve also included a link to before and after pictures of some of our practice’s older patient’s surgical results.
 While this commitment will not fix an industry-wide and cultural problem, we hope to inspire broader change within the medical community.

 6 Jones NL, Gilman SE, Cheng TL, Drury SS, Hill C V, Geronimus AT.
 Life Course Approaches to the Causes of Health Disparities.
 Am J Public Health.
 2019;109(S1):S48-S55. doi:10.2105/AJPH.2018.304738